Coppice Primary

 Mrs J Parker - Teaching Assistant

-Mrs S Tullett - Teaching Assistant
+Mrs S Clarke - Teaching Assistant

 In a morning the gates will be open between 8.35am and 8.40am.
 Please say goodbye to your children on the playground and they will walk around to enter the classroom via the cloakroom.
 Parents are not allowed to accompany them from the playground.